EMBRYOPSIDA Pirani & Prado

 Bacterial/Fungal Associations.
 Monocots are practically never ectomycorrhizal, but mycoheterotrophy is disproportionally common here.
 This may be because there is no secondary thickening, a thick cortex, no primary root, etc. (Imhof 2010).

 Despite the absence of conventional secondary thickening tissues, a number of monocots are plants of quite considerable size, giant herbs or large trees.
-In such plants there is usually a period of establishment growth (e.g. Tomlinson & Esler 1972; Bell & Bryan 2008) which occurs immediately after germination and before any stem elongation; during this period the apical meristem increases in size, the thickness of the stem it produces increases, and there may also be associated changes in leaf morphology.
-Burtt (1972) noted that during germination in monocots the plumule is frequently carried below the surface of the ground; a tube formed by the cotyledonary sheath (the "dropper") with the plumule and radicle/root area at the bottom grows out of the seed and so carries both plumule and radicle away from the seed, and establishment growth proceeds while the meristem in underground.
+In such plants there is usually a period of establishment growth (e.g. Tomlinson & Esler 1973; Bell & Bryan 1991, 2008; Leck & Outred 2008) which occurs immediately after germination and before any stem elongation.
+During this period the apical meristem increases in size, the thickness of the stem it produces increases, and there may also be associated changes in leaf morphology - indeed, monocot stems increase in diameter in a variety of ways.
+Burtt (1972) noted that during germination in monocots the plumule is frequently carried below the surface of the ground; a tube formed by the cotyledonary sheath (the "dropper") with the plumule and radicle/root area at the bottom grows out of the seed and so carries both plumule and radicle away from the seed, and establishment growth proceeds while the meristem is under the ground.

 Truly compound leaves are rare in monocots - Zamioculcas, Anthurium and a few species of Dioscorea are examples - but cell death or a similar process may result in the leaves appearing to be compound (a few Araceae) or having distinctive perforations (some Araceae and Aponogetonaceae).
 In palms, a process related to abscission causes the leaf blade to become dissected and appear compound (Nowak et al. 2007, 2008) while in Zingiberales like Musa and Ravenala the blade easily gets torn by the wind and then is pretty much functionally compound.